MorganGrimes/Food-Delivery-App/README.md

 - User registration and login
 - Navigation through food categories or direct restaurant selection
-- Detailed restaurant view (rating, delivery type, delivery time)
+- Detailed restaurant view (rating, delivery type, delivery time,) with category selection of available food
-- Selection and customization of dishes (sizes, ingredients, quantity)
+- Selection and customization of food (sizes, ingredients, quantity)
 - Cart management with shipping address selection and ability to modify quantity or remove items
 - User profile with options to update personal information, addresses, and payment methods
 - Order history with the option to leave ratings or reorder